rohan-s-atl/Pyra/README.md

 ## Optional: Local OSRM

-By default Pyra uses the public OSRM instance at `router.project-osrm.org`.
+By default PyraAI uses the public OSRM instance at `router.project-osrm.org`.
 For offline use or better performance, you can run OSRM locally:

 ```bash
 # Download a region (e.g. California)